SmithWillSuffice/ohanga-pai/content/blog/62_n-body_problems.md

 Ye Wenjie, push a button on the microwave transmitter to send a message of "Come please rule over us!" just after reading the first ever alien contact message: "Please do not communicate!
 I'm a pacifist among my people and we will invade you.
-Please to not communicate!"
+Please do not communicate!"

 Cixin tries to motivate this via an alienation among humans, and the loneliness of Ye Wenjie.
 But I find that character sketch unbelievable.
 A real